pdorisca/Blockchain-Python/README.md

 ## HD-WALLET-DERIVE INSTALLATION

-Now that the lastest version of PHP is installed on our computers, we can proceed to the installation of the hd-wallet-derive library.
+After the lastest version of PHP is installed on our computers, proceed to the installation of the hd-wallet-derive library.

 Execute the following steps:

--Navigate to the [Github Website](https://github.com/dan-da/hd-wallet-derive) for the hd-wallet-derive library and find the installation instructions.
+-Navigate to the [Github Website](https://github.com/dan-da/hd-wallet-derive) for the hd-wallet-derive library and scroll down to the installation instructions.

 -Next, open a terminal and execute the following commands.
 If you are using Windows, you will need to open the git-bash GUI via C:\Program Files\Git\bin\bash.exe directly to enable something called tty mode that makes the terminal more compatible with Unix systems.
 Once installed, you may move back to using the usual git-bash terminal.